 The MIC Sports Facebook page has up-to-date details of class schedules and prices.

 Mary Immaculate College has had outstanding victories in sport in the past few years.
-The College competed in the intervarsity senior hurling competition, the Fitzgibbon Cup, for the first time in its centenary year, 1998, and reached its first final in 2013.
+The College competed in the intervarsity senior hurling competition, the Fitzgibbon Cup, for the first time in 1998.
 In 2016, MIC made history when the team beat the University of Limerick to secure the Fitzgibbon Cup for the first time ever.
 The winning coach and former Limerick hurler, Eamonn Cregan, retired after coaching at the College for 23 years.
 MIC alumnus and former Cork hurler, Jamie Wall, took over management of the team for the 2017 season.
 MIC retained the title by beating IT Carlow in the competition.

 The camogie team won the Purcell Cup in 2015, MIC’s ladies basketball team were crowned the All-Ireland winning team of 2017.
 The men's football team won the Trench Cup in 2018 and the rugby team were proud winners of the Division 2 Cup in 2017 and Division 2 League in 2018.